-- 6.1 Cancer Council is committed to ensuring confidentiality in respect of all reports made under this policy, and to ensuring that those who make reports are treated fairly and not subjected to detrimental conduct. - 6.2 Eligible whistleblowers who make a disclosure to a recipient will be protected in accordance with this policy if the disclosure is made on reasonable grounds, even if the allegations prove to be incorrect or unsubstantiated. - 6.3 Workers and other individuals who participate or assist in an investigation into the matters raised in a disclosure will also be protected. - 6.4 An eligible whistleblower who makes a disclosure, or workers who participate or assist in an investigation, will be protected in respect of making the disclosure, but will not be granted protection or immunity for any illegal act or wrongdoing in which they were involved. - 6.5 The following support is available for eligible whistleblowers: - (a) accessing the Cancer Council employee assistance program (EAP) - (b) appointing an independent support person from the People and Communications team to deal with any ongoing concerns, and - (c) connecting the eligible whistleblower with third-party support providers such as Lifeline (13 11 14) and Beyond Blue (1300 224 636).
+- 6.1 Cancer Council is committed to ensuring confidentiality in respect of all reports made under this policy, and to ensuring that those who make reports are treated fairly and not subjected to detrimental conduct. - 6.2 Eligible whistleblowers who make a disclosure to an eligible recipient will be protected in accordance with this policy if the disclosure is made on reasonable grounds, even if the allegations prove to be incorrect or unsubstantiated. - 6.3 Workers and other individuals who participate or assist in an investigation into the matters raised in a disclosure will also be protected. - An eligible whistleblower who makes a disclosure, or workers who participate or assist in an investigation, will be protected in respect of making the disclosure, but will not be granted protection or immunity for any illegal act or wrongdoing in which they were involved. - 6.5 The following support is available for eligible whistleblowers: - (a) accessing the Cancer Council employee assistance program (EAP) - (b) appointing an independent support person from the People and Culture Team to support with any ongoing concerns, and - (c) connecting the eligible whistleblower with third-party support providers such as Lifeline (13 11 14) and Beyond Blue (1300 224 636). - 6.6 Eligible whistleblowers can contact the Cancer Council Chief Operating Officer to obtain additional information about this policy before making a disclosure. - 6.7 Eligible whistleblowers who are not current Cancer Council workers can contact the Cancer Council Chief Operating Officer by contacting Cancer Council Reception on (02) 9334 1900 or at reception@nswcc.org.au. - 6.8 Eligible whistleblowers can anonymously contact the Cancer Council Chief Operating Officer to obtain additional information about this policy via 'Your Call' at - (a) Website: www.yourcall.com.au/cancercouncilnsw Available 24 hours a day 7 days a week. - (b) Telephone: 1300 790 228 Available between 9am and midnight, Monday to Friday AEST (excluding public holidays).
+A message can be left outside of these hours.